seduerr91/seduerr91.github.io/_posts/2020-10-01-ilm-fastapi.md

 ---
-title: Hosting the Infilling Model (based on GPT-2) through FastAPI on GCP
+title: Hosting your text infilling (based on GPT-2) through FastAPI on GCP
 tags: [Coding]
 style: fill
 color: danger
 description: This micro-service allows infilling multiple words into a context through AI.
 Researchers from Stanford addressed this.
 I made their work available through an API.
 ---

+This micro-service allows infilling multiple words into a context through AI.
+Researchers from Stanford addressed this.
+I made their work available through an API.

 The following article explains how to implement a NLP architecture trained for infilling.
 It gives different infilling recommendations for a given context.